 Kids loves to collect and create with nature.
 I love it too because when it’s time to say goodbye to nature art it’s easy to compost.
 Just be sure not to coat your nature crafts projects with plastic (i.e. glue and glitter) if you plan on composting them.

-- Preserve leaves by dipping them in melted beeswax and make a leaf wreath or garland.
+- Learn How to Preserve Autumn Leaves in Beeswax and make a leaf wreath or garland.

 - Make a fall leaf crown, wings and a leaf star wand to become a forest fairy.